Simcha Felder: New York State Senate (2013–2025)

 In 2008, Felder challenged incumbent State Senator Kevin Parker in a Democratic primary in Senate District 21.
 Parker won the primary with less than 50% of the vote.

 Felder was elected to the New York State Senate in District 17 in November 2012.
 The district had been reconfigured as a "Super Jewish" district; reportedly, the Republican-controlled chamber drew the district specifically with Felder in mind.
 Even though incumbent David Storobin had won the seat in a special election, the GOP offered little support to him, and Felder handily defeated him.

 Following his election to the Senate, Felder announced that, despite being elected as a Democrat, he intended to caucus with the Republicans.
 Felder also stated his willingness to return to the Senate Democratic Conference if doing so would benefit his district.
 Brooklyn Democratic Party Chairman Frank Seddio called Felder's defection a "disgrace and a complete betrayal of his constituents".

 Felder is known as a conservative Democrat.
 As a State Senator, Felder was the only Democrat to vote against $15-per-hour minimum wage legislation.
 He cast deciding votes against an immigration bill called the New York Dream Act, stated that ending stop-and-frisk was a mistake, opposed plastic bag fees, and supported Iran divestment and anti-BDS laws.
-On the final day of the 2013 legislative session, Felder voted against a hostile amendment that would have attached a pro-choice bill to an unrelated piece of legislation.
-Unlike nearly all other New York Democrats, Felder is a staunch opponent of abortion rights.
+Felder opposes abortion.
+On the final day of the 2013 legislative session, Felder voted against a hostile amendment that would have attached a pro-choice bill to an unrelated piece of legislation; the measure failed by one vote.

 Felder was re-elected to the Senate without opposition in 2014 and 2016.
 In the latter election, he ran on the Democratic, Republican, and Conservative lines.

+Felder is known for his advocacy for yeshivas.
 In April 2018, other lawmakers accused Felder of "essentially holding the $168 billion budget hostage until the state agreed not to interfere with the curriculum at the private Jewish schools known as yeshivas".